adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 This involves repeating the same process for each client project in your solution.

+!!! tip
-> Android generally has more updates than the other platforms.
+    Android generally has more updates than the other platforms.
 Ensure that you update the main Xamarin.Forms package and then refresh the update list.
 This will ensure the right list of packages is updated.

 ### Building the Common Library